zyadcodes/Portfolio/README.md

 Help was a mobile app that I built with some other students in high school that provided an Uber-like experience to small businesses that offered services such as cleaning, plumbing, and landscaping.
 Customers would go on their app, request a service such as cleaning, schedule it, pay for it, and the business would receive the request and dispatch somebody to copmlete it.
 [Learn more about Help here.](https://zyadcodes.github.io/Portfolio/help)

+### Quran Connect

+Quran Connect was a mobile app that I built alongside some friends to serve as a classroom management solution for Islamic institutions.
+Religious teachers could use it to keep track of student assignments, manage grades, communicate with the classroosm, and much more.
+[Learn more about Quran Connect here.](https://zyadcodes.github.io/Portfolio/quranconnect)

 # ./ Contact

 If you would like to reach me, you can shoot me an email at zyadprofessional@gmail.com.